Refined height pairing: Introduction

 \section{Introduction}

-Let $X$ be a smooth projective variety of dimension $d$ over a field $K$, finitely generated of transcendence degree $\delta$ over a subfield $k$.
+Let $X$ be a regular proper (for example, smooth projective) variety of dimension $d$ over a field $K$, finitely generated of transcendence degree $\delta$ over a subfield $k$.
 Suppose given a smooth (separated) $k$-scheme of finite type $B$, with function field $K$.
 For $i\in [0,d]$, write $CH^i(X)$ for the $i$-th Chow group of $X$.
-In this paper, we define a subgroup $CH^i(X)^{(0)}$ and a ``refined height pairing''
+In this paper, we define a subgroup $CH^i(X)^{[0]}$ and a ``refined height pairing''

+in the category $\Ab\otimes \Z[1/p]$ of abelian groups up to $p$-isogeny: this category is recalled in \S \ref{s3.2}.
+Here $p$ is the exponential characteristic of $k$, so nothing is inverted in characteristic $0$; the only reason to invert it in nonzero characteristic is a lack of resolution of singularities, see \S \ref{s4.1}.

-in the category $\Ab\otimes \Q$ of abelian groups modulo isogeny: this category, which was already used in previous papers (e.g. \cite{indec,griff}), is recalled in \S \ref{s3.2}.
-If $B$ is a smooth projective curve and we compose \eqref{eq0} with the degree map, we get a $\Q$-valued pairing (with values in $n^{-1} \Z$ for some integer $n>0$), which relates to the one constructed by Beilinson in \cite[\S 1]{beilinson}.
+If $B$ is a smooth projective curve and we compose \eqref{eq0} with the degree map, we get a $\Z[1/p]$-valued pairing (with values in $p^{-s} \Z$ for some integer $s\ge 0$), which relates to the one constructed by Beilinson in \cite[\S 1]{beilinson}.
 In \cite[p.
 5]{beilinson}, Beilinson asked what happens when $\trdeg(K/k)>1$: \eqref{eq0} gives one answer to this question.
-If $i=1$ and $X$ is an abelian variety, \eqref{eq0} is closely related to Moret-Bailly's refined height from \cite[Ch.
-III, \S 3]{mb}.

-The group $CH^i(X)^{(0)}$, which a priori depends on the choice of $B$, is contained in the subgroup $CH^i_\num(X)$ of cycles numerically equivalent to $0$.
-We conjecture that there is equality (hence no dependence on $B$), and prove it when $i=1,d$.
-In general, $CH^i(X)^{(0)}$ contains at least the cycles algebraically equivalent to $0$.
-One can show that it contains those homologically equivalent to $0$ under the Tate conjecture, or the Hodge conjecture in characteristic $0$, although we don't include a proof of this here (see Remark \ref{r7}).
+The quotient $CH^i(X)/CH^i(X)^{[0]}$ is finitely generated.
+When we vary $(X,i)$, $CH^i(X)^{[0]}$ defines an adequate equivalence relation for smooth projective $K$-varieties, which a priori depends on the choice of $B$.
+Its saturation $CH^i(X)^{(0)}$ lies between the subgroups $CH^i_\alg(X)$ and $CH^i_\num(X)$ of algebraically and numerically trivial cycles, hence equals $CH^i_\num(X)$ when $i=1,d$.
+We conjecture that this holds for all $i$, and prove it in further special cases (Theorem \ref{t5.1} (ii)).
+One can show that it would follow in general from the Tate conjecture, or the Hodge conjecture in characteristic $0$, for cycles of codimension $<i$, although we don't include a proof here.
 More generally, one might hope that Lemma \ref{l1} below induces pairings in $\Ab\otimes \Q$

 where $F^*CH^*(X)$ is the conjectural Bloch-Beilinson--Murre filtration \cite{jannsen2}, the case $n=0$ (resp. $1$) being the intersection pairing (resp. \eqref{eq0}).